Use smart URL refresh with a project

 How it works

-If you have a knowledge base with a URL source that has changed, you can trigger a smart URL refresh to keep your knowledge base up to date.
+If you have a project with a URL source that has changed, you can trigger a smart URL refresh to keep your project up to date.
 The service will scan the URL for updated content and generate QnA pairs.
-It will add any new QnA pairs to your knowledge base and also delete any pairs that have disappeared from the source (with exceptions—see below).
+It will add any new QnA pairs to your project and also delete any pairs that have disappeared from the source (with exceptions—see below).
 It also merges old and new QnA pairs in some situations (see below).

-Because smart URL refresh can involve deleting old content from your knowledge base, you may want to create a backup of your knowledge base before you do any refresh operations.
+Because smart URL refresh can involve deleting old content from your project, you may want to create a backup of your project before you do any refresh operations.

 You can trigger a URL refresh in Language Studio by opening your project, selecting the source in the Manage sources list, and selecting Refresh URL.